Hypoplastic Left Heart Syndrome

 by Cynthia M. Johnson, MA

 Hypoplastic left heart syndrome (HLHS) is a rare heart defect.
-With this syndrome, structures on the left side of the heart, such as the aorta, aortic valve, left ventricle, and mitral valve, may be:
+Structures on the left side of the heart, such as the aorta, aortic valve, left ventricle, and mitral valve, may be too small, missing, or poorly formed.
+This lowers oxygen-rich blood flow to the body.

 HLHS is present at birth.
 It is caused by a genetic defect.
-It is not known exactly why the heart does not develop normally.
+It is not known why the heart does not develop the right way.

-Factors that may raise your chance of having a child with HLHS are:
+Things that may raise the risk of having a child with HLHS are:

 Pictures may be taken of your child's chest.
-This can be done with:
+This can be done with an echocardiogram.
+This can confirm the diagnosis.

 American Heart Association